mainmatter/playbook/development-process/README.md

 #### Feature Branches and Pull Requests

-All changes to a project's code are done in branches.
+All changes to a project's codebase are done in branches.
 No changes should ever be committed to the `master` branch (or whatever the project's main branch is) directly.
 There should generally be at least one branch per issue - for larger issues it often makes sense to split separate steps into separate branches and merge them one after another.